Causal Inference for Multiple Treatments using Fractional Factorial Designs

 \subsection{Covariate balance}

 An important stage when estimating the causal effect of non-randomized treatments is the design phase \citep{rubin2007design,rubin2008objective}.
-At this stage, we attempt to obtain a subset of units for which we can assume unconfoundedness.
-That is, units for which $P(W_i|Y_i(z),\bm{X}_i)=P(W_i|\bm{X}_i)$ where $\bm{X}_i$ is an $m$-dimensional vector of covariates \citep{Imbens15}.
+At this stage, we attempt to obtain a subset of units for which we can assume unconfoundedness of the treatment assignment.
+That is, units for which $P(W_i|Y_i(z),\bm{X}_i)=P(W_i|\bm{X}_i)$, where $\bm{X}_i$ is an $m$-dimensional vector of covariates \citep{Imbens15}.
 Matching strategies are often used to ensure no evidence of covariate imbalance between treatment groups, as reviewed by \citet{stuart2010matching}.
-Note that matching often involves removing units and so the statistical analysis is generally performed on a subset of the original study population.
-This implies that the population of units we are doing inference with respect to may change after trimming units.

-In settings with multiple treatments, matching can be difficult and methods for obtaining covariate balance specifically for factorial type designs require further exploration.
-There are extensions of propensity score balancing to multiple treatments, most notably the generalized propensity score (GPS) \citep{hirano2004propensity} and more recently the covariate balancing propensity score (CBPS) \citep{imai2014covariate} was introduced and shown to extend to multiple treatments. \cite{Lopez17} review techniques, including matching, for observational studies with multiple treatments and \citet{bennett2018building} uses template matching, which matches units to a ``template'' population of units, for multiple treatments.
-Although neither of those works explore factorial (full or fractional) designs, it may be straightforward to extend their methods to this design. \cite{nilsson2013causal} discusses matching in the $2^2$ design.
+With multiple treatments, matching can be difficult and methods for obtaining covariate balance specifically for factorial type designs require further exploration.
+There are extensions of propensity score balancing to multiple treatments, notably the generalized propensity score (GPS) \citep{hirano2004propensity} and the covariate balancing propensity score (CBPS) \citep{imai2014covariate}. \citet{Lopez17} review techniques, including matching, for observational studies with multiple treatments and \citet{bennett2018building} uses template matching, which matches units to a ``template'' population of units, for multiple treatments.
+Although neither of those works explore factorial (full or fractional) designs, it may be straightforward to extend their methods to this setting. \citet{nilsson2013causal} discusses matching in the $2^2$ design.
 In our data illustration in Section~\ref{sec:app}, we employ sequential trimming and checks on covariate balance.
 Tests for covariate balance are reviewed in Supplementary Material~\ref{sec:cov_bal_test}.

 One issue likely to occur with matching is the difficulty in achieving good balance across many groups.
 This could result in dropping a large number of units, leading to lower power to detect effects.
 Weighting techniques can avoid the issue of completely dropping units, but the weights may be unstable if there is little overlap between all treatment groups.